ahb7/Marks_Prediction/README.md

+# Marks_Prediction
-# Marks_Prediction for Heroku Deployment
+This is sample ML project, Marks_Prediction, for Heroku Deployment